Faithfully exploring God's Earth and its systems, since 1967

 - Assisting professors during classes and labs

-Off-campus study is an important part of the Calvin College experience.
+Off-campus study is an important part of the Calvin University experience.
 In addition to Calvin's variety of semester-long programs, the GEO department offers interim (January and May) courses in Montana, Hawaii, Kenya, Scotland, the Netherlands, Ethiopia, and Yosemite National Park.